Parakite Review by Beni Kälin Updated Dec 2025

 U-Turn Razorblade

 I only got to fly the 18 and the 15, but I didn’t really get to soar them.
 For sure they are superfast when going hands up and dive a lot.
-They also felt a bit more agile than a Moustache, at least when it comes to weight shift.
 And they are not rollinstable.
-So when you fly straight a bestglide, they do go straight without starting to do wingovers by themself like the Moustache and the Mullets do.
+So when you fly straight at bestglide, they do go straight without starting to do wingovers by themself like the Moustache and the Mullets do.
+But they also don’t turn as nice, they are not very agile.
+Neither on the toggles nor with weightshift.
+A Moustache 2 is more responsive.
 The Razorblade has a very heavy and durable fabric.
 In no wind it needs a firm pull to come up.
 Then it wants to shoot and you have to catch it.
-When doing this, it’s super easy to stall it, the two wings I have flown both could not handle much brake line tension.
+When doing this, it’s super easy to stall it, the 4 wings I have flown both could not handle much brake line tension.
 The 15 could only handle 5 cm brake line pull (real brake line at trailing edge) before it stalled abruptly.
 The 18 was better but also not great.
 You can’t slow them down … .So toplandings can be tricky and in no wind landings will be fast.
 While soaring in light wind I could imagine that one might spin them accidentally.
-It clearly has reflex and the wing in itself is quite tensioned and stiff, very different then a Moustache for example.
-I think that makes it a bit more reactive to weight shift and toggle inputs.
-When doing steep turns the razorblade generates a lot of speed and makes some very long swoops.
+It clearly has reflex and the wing in itself is quite tensioned and stiff, very different than a Moustache for example.
+When doing steep turns the Razorblade generates a lot of speed and keeps the speed quite well.
+I think Flare Loops could work quite well with this one also.
 I think it’s a rather advanced wing that won’t suit everybody but can bring a big smile to the right pilots.
 By the way U-Turn, Level Wings, Flow and Dunerider all come from the same Factory, Aquadynamics in Sri Lanka.
 Phi and some others are also made there.
 Little Cloud and Vril Wings are made on the other side of the airport in Sky Sport Lanka factory.

 Level Wings Fuze

 The Fuze is made out of rather heavy fabric, it has a lot of rods and feels rather heavy.
 It comes with some additional protection pads sewn over the leading edge rods on the last 10 rods or so at the wingtip.
 Very nice feature to protect your wing when doing stabi-touches in the sand.
-The risers are quite simple and clean, the missing pulley makes it sleeker than the standard parakite risers.
 The Lines are the same as on a Moustache, sheeted dyneema which is good for the beach i think.
 The Fuze has long and stiff rods at the bottom sail on the cells that have line attachments.
 I think those rods in combination with the reflex airfoil give the wing a high rigidity and also a high collapse resistance i think.
 The A-lines are quite far back, that is also a good thing for stability.
 To get maximum dive and a better stall the Fuze has the B and C lines as long.
-When you are flying at max speed, the Bs seem to be as slack as the C and they are quite slack.
+When you are flying at max speed, the Bs seem to be almost as slack as the C and they are quite slack.
 So You are no longer connected to the wing when completely hands up.
 On most other parakites, the Bs are still slightly tensioned, so you still get some feedback on the toggles.
 Having some tension on the Bs also adds some reflex to the wing.
 Maybe the Fuze has so much reflex that it doesn’t need the tension on the Bs.
-I felt safe on it, it made a stable impression to me, but I haven’t flown it enough in turbulence to really tell.
+I felt safe on it, it made a very collapse stable impression to me, but I haven’t flown it enough in turbulence to really tell.
 The 1 to 4 ratio sure helps with active flying, you need to pull less far down to support the wing when you feel it going slack, hence you react faster.
+What is special on the Fuze is the Angle of Attach distribution over the span.
+At Flare we always make the higher AoA in the middle and towards the tips the wings get faster with a lower AoA.
+That reduces the chances of frontals, you are more likely to get asymmetrics.
+The Fuze has more AoA towards the tips than in the middle, so there is a chance the middle collapses but the tips don’t.
+If that happens you will likely end up with a cravat in autorotation, which seems to have happend like this to a pilot while soaring on the coast.
+Since the Fuze is normally quite stable, chances are probably small for this to happen do.

-I think the Fuze is a really fun and safe wing.
-But the missing bottom pulley has its price and makes the wing clearly more demanding and more physic as well.
+I think the Fuze is a really fun wing.
+But the missing shark nose and missing bottom pulley has its price and makes the wing clearly more demanding and more physic as well.
 I heard from a heavy pilot that he needed a break after flying it for 20min because it was to hard on his arms.
-I wouldn’t be surprised if Level Wings would come out with a 1 to 5 or 6 riser option at some point in the future.

 Vril Wings Raptor